 The contrast between the two towns was startling.
 In 1914, when the first successful statewide Prohibition vote was held, Independence voted no by a 58-percent margin, while the rest of Polk County (including Monmouth) went for it 2 to 1.
 And again, in 1933 when Prohibition was repealed, 62 percent of Monmouth voters voted no, whereas the rest of the state overwhelmingly voted yes — again, by a 2 to 1 margin.

-In 1967, the Oregon legislature voted to cut off Monmouth’s liquor-tax revenue, reasoning that it wasn’t contributing, so why should it benefit?
+In 1967, the Oregon legislature voted to cut off liquor-tax revenue to Oregon's few remaining "dry" towns — including, at that time, Newberg as well as Monmouth — reasoning that it wasn’t contributing, so why should it benefit?
 But, of course, Monmouth was contributing plenty; its citizens were simply driving a mile down the road to the outskirts of Independence.
 (The shopping district of that town had been helpfully built out on the extreme west side of the town, as close to Monmouth as possible, to make it easier for them.)
 The city attorney successfully argued that although Monmouth might not be selling the liquor, Monmouth residents were definitely drinking it — and showed the law-enforcement statistics to prove it.
 The state backed down and restored the funding.